18F/handbook/tools/slack/user-management.md

 Submitters should be thoughtful and mindful about emoji submissions, and try to ensure they're in line with our values of diversity and inclusion.

-**Emoji of TTS members' faces, pets, and the like**: Before submitting emoji of TTS members' faces, pets, etc., submitters should ask for consent before submitting.
+**Emoji of TTS members' faces, family, pets, etc**: When reviewing, emoji approvers **MUST** ask for clear, affirmative consent from the person whose image is being used.
-For these emoji, approvers **MUST** ask for explicit consent from the person whose image is being used.
+Ideally, submitters will check before requesting, but it's the approver's responsibility to verify.

 If you'd like to help review emoji requests, please reach out to [#tts-tech-portfolio](https://gsa-tts.slack.com/archives/CNW3GL70S).